-C. Chronic Toxicity
+B. Chronic Toxicity

-- 1. The permittee shall conduct short-term chronic toxicity tests on three species: the waterflea, Ceriodaphnia dubia (survival and reproduction test); the fathead minnow, Pimephales promelas (larval survival and growth test); and the green alga, Pseudokirchneriella subcapitata (formerly known as Selenastrum capricornutum or Raphidocelis subcapitata) (growth test).
-Since completion of the chronic WET test for Ceriodaphnia dubia and Pimephales promelas requires a minimum of three samples be taken for renewals, the chronic WET test will not be required during any given monitoring period in which the discharge(s) does not occur over seven consecutive calendar days and is (are) not repeated more frequently than every thirty days, except as specified in Part I.D (chronic WET testing for effluent characterization is required whether discharging or not).
-The discharge does not have to be continuous to fall under this requirement. - 2.
+- 1. The permittee shall conduct short-term chronic toxicity tests on three species: the waterflea, Ceriodaphnia dubia (survival and reproduction test); the fathead minnow, Pimephales promelas (larval survival and growth test); and the green alga, Pseudokirchneriella subcapitata (formerly known as Selenastrum capricornutum or Raphidocelis subcapitata) (growth test). - 2.
 The permittee must follow the USEPA 4th edition manual, "Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms (EPA/821-R-02-013) for all chronic compliance toxicity testing. - 3.
 The chronic toxicity action levels are any one test result greater than 1.6 TUc or any calculated monthly median value greater than 1.0 TUc.
-If chronic toxicity is detected above these values, follow-up testing is required per Part IV, Section E. A chronic toxicity unit (TUc) shall be calculated as TUc = 100/NOEC. - 5.
+If chronic toxicity is detected above these values, follow-up testing is required per Part IV, Section D. A chronic toxicity unit (TUc) shall be calculated as TUc = 100/NOEC. - 4.
 The chronic WET test shall be conducted using a series of five dilutions and a control.
 The following dilution series must be used: 12.5, 25, 50, 75, and 100% effluent.

-D. Quality Assurance
+C. Quality Assurance